-The following Commercial guidance note Produced in partnership with Jonathan Edgelow & Lydia Sadler of Vedder Price provides comprehensive and up to date legal information covering:
+The following Commercial practice note Produced in partnership with Jonathan Edgelow & Lydia Sadler of Vedder Price provides comprehensive and up to date legal information covering:

 Updated in February 2019

 Freedom of courts from political interference